From Mental Toughness to Mental Resilience: How to Develop it in Your Athletes

 Giving an athlete the tools to visualize success specific to their task/drill, position, or sport.
 Promoting a mental “presence” in the weight room or on the practice field can elevate an athlete’s commitment to the goal at hand.
 Whether it’s a hard set of 5s in the back squat or a 2-minute drill on the football field, coaches should arm their athletes with the right mental tools for success.

 Giving athletes guidance in how to control their inner-voice is a valuable performance tool.
-Promoting positive internal messages about themselves, their teammates, and their ability to handle problems is critical for mental toughness.
+Promoting positive internal messages about themselves, their teammates, and their ability to handle problems is critical for mental resilience.

-Teaching athletes how to set goals may sound simple, but the impact on MT cannot be understated.
-Learning how to develop a system of checkpoints, set short- and long-term objectives, and structure performance as a path to an accomplishable endpoint will help athletes practice MT skills.
+Teaching athletes how to set goals may sound simple, but the impact on mental resilience cannot be understated.
+Learning how to develop a system of checkpoints, set short- and long-term objectives, and structure performance as a path to an accomplishable endpoint will help athletes practice resiliency skills.

 “These skills need to be developed proactively and not reactively,” says Coach Christiansen.
 “Currently we see the MT skills typically administered post-crisis, or a few days before the big game/fight.
 That is not the answer—we need to make the MT skills available throughout the year so they are instinctive and reactive.”

-Coach Christiansen, who works with special forces populations to maintain combat-ready fitness, also helps the elite few who are ready for selection to be at their most physically and mentally tough.
-While the populations are vastly different in preparation needs, athletes at the high-school and college level can benefit from utilizing the same mental toughness development.
+Coach Christiansen, who works with special forces populations to maintain combat-ready fitness, also helps the elite few who are ready for selection to be at their most physically and mentally healthy and resilient.
+While the populations are vastly different in preparation needs, athletes at the high-school and college level can benefit from utilizing the same mental resilience development.
 Whether it be in a game-time environment or the pressure of a real world situation, having a developed set of skills that translates to increased mental resilience is a magnificent tool for the young athlete.

 Christiansen: “From a military standpoint, when the soldier goes through a selection program (hard and demanding workouts included) they are not building mental toughness—they are assessing who already possesses the skills.
 I think people make the assumption that they are training mental toughness, and use the same techniques of a physically demanding workout to implicitly train MT.”

-Are MT skills present in strength and conditioning?
+Are these skills present in strength and conditioning?
 Absolutely!
 But as coaches, we need to identify those skills and show how they are useful outside of the weight room.
-This correlation to life outside the weight room is critical as our student-athletes may not make it to the NFL, NBA, or even a college team; however, they will be able to utilize these MT skills as they go through the ebb and flow of life.
+This correlation to life outside the weight room is critical as our student-athletes may not make it to the NFL, NBA, or even a college team; however, they will be able to utilize these skills of mental resilience as they go through the ebb and flow of life.
 The amazing effect of this training at an early age is that we develop resilient people for their families, friends, and workforce.

 Read more from Dr. Mike Asken at his website, MindSighting.com.